isomerpages/cris-corp/news-and-events/news/_posts/2024-12-08-post-Year in Review 2024: Pushing boundaries in healthcare innovation.md

 </div>
 <p>On 24 July 2024, STCC was inaugurated into the immunotherapy Centers Of
 Research Excellence (imCORE) Network, along with Roche and Genentech.
-As a member of this prestigious global network, we will collaborate with leading cancer research institutions to accelerate research on immuno-oncology and advance the development of cancer immunotherapy (CIT) treatment for patients.
+As a member of this prestigious global network, STCC will collaborate with leading cancer research institutions to accelerate research on immuno-oncology and advance the development of cancer immunotherapy (CIT) treatment for patients.
 Among the 27 institutions in the network, STCC is the first from Southeast Asia, and the first consortium to join, leading a coalition of